PARC, WFP Join Hands For Promotion Of Agriculture In Desert Areas - UrduPoint

 PARC, WFP Join Hands For Promotion Of Agriculture In Desert Areas

-Pakistan Agriculture Research Council (PARC) and World Food Programme (WFP) here on Tuesday reiterated their resolve for working together and strengthening bilateral cooperation to develop and promote agriculture and livestock sectors in desert areas of Pakistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Dec, 2020 ) :Pakistan Agriculture Research Council (PARC) and World Food Programme (WFP) here on Tuesday reiterated their resolve for working together and strengthening bilateral cooperation to develop and promote agriculture and livestock sectors in desert areas of Pakistan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Dec, 2020 ) :Pakistan Agriculture Research Council (PARC) and World Food Programme (WFP) reiterated their resolve for working together and strengthening bilateral cooperation to promote agriculture and livestock sectors in desert areas of Pakistan.

 Consensus to this effect was shown in a meeting of WFP and PARC Arid Zone Research Institute Umerkot, sindh, said a press release.